AroosaIjaz/AroosaIjaz.github.io/_portfolio/value.md

 Do you know how many bodies of children and women are found in the trash every day around the world?

-How many are found in ditches and forests and water bodies?
+How many are found in ditches and forests and water bodies and road sides and landfills?

 and how many are never found at all?